 There’s so much to lose by living in fear and passing on the opportunity to impact the lives of others.
 Christopher D. Connors

-Hannah Gadsby’s special had been on my Netflix list.
-Half way in, and I am crying like a baby.
-I empathize.
+Hannah Gadsby’s special had been on my Netflix list foe some time.
+Halfway in, and I am crying like a baby.
+I empathize to her trauma and pain.
 Yet Hannah did more than move me to tears; she explained better than I ever would why I should likewise make my story known.
-Below is a quote from her valiant monolog that inspired this article:
+Below is a quote from her valiant monologue that inspired this article:

 “I am not telling you this because I am a victim, but because my story has value.
 What I would have done to have heard a story like mine.
 Not to shame, but to feel connected.
 There is nothing stronger than a woman who has rebuilt herself.”

 Great sections of my life flashed before my eyes.
-I was listening to Hannah, shedding sweet tears and mentally embracing a frightened little girl who hadn’t had the change to evolve and become a woman.
-I showered the young me in warmth and tenderness.
-I embraced my pain in tandem with another woman.
+While listening to Hannah, I was shedding sweet tears and mentally embracing a frightened little girl who hadn’t had the change to evolve and become a woman.
+I showered the young me in warmth and tenderness. and I embraced my pain in tandem with another woman.
 I acknowledged a connection through the pain.

 Fragments of my past made an appearance: the torment and oscillation between the victim and aggressor roles, my incomplete growing up, the silent crying and hitting my skull against the headrest until it hurt, the dread of sounds, lights, shadows, raised voices, interminable fights, the need to defend the underdog and give all my food and candy to other kids, ultimately, the fear.